From fine dining with waterfront views to casual eateries dishing up mind-blowing international cuisine, Noosa takes its food very seriously.

 But the thing is, there’s so many incredible eateries that it can get a little overwhelming.
 So, we’ve done the hard work for you and narrowed it down to our picks of the best restaurants in Noosa.

 Cali-Mexican inspired restaurant Paradise Arcade will have you feeling like you’ve taken a mini vacay to the sunny beaches of Mexico.
 Serving amazing share plates, authentic tacos, tostadas, burritos, tacos and bowls, these guys are also renowned to make one of the best margaritas on the Coast.
+Pull up a stool inside or unwind alresco under palm trees and festoon lights.

 The culinary masterminds at Wasabi Restaurant and Bar have somehow figured out how to utilise fresh local produce to produce traditional and authentic Japanese cuisine.
 Whether you consider yourself to be a food connoisseur, or are just a sucker for some delicious Japanese cuisine, then you need to need to pay this award-winning, waterfront restaurant a visit.